Advanced Dashboards#

 dynamic_histogram = filtered_ds.apply(histogram)

-Now that we have defined our visualizations using lazily evaluated pipelines we can start visualizing it.
+Now that we have defined our visualizations using lazily evaluated pipelines we can start looking at them.
 This time we will use Panel to lay out the plots:

 pn.Column(